kinkpunk/stresses_in_russian_words/README.md

 # stresses_in_russian_words
-my decision in micro challenge by Silero public score - 0.79627
+My decision in micro challenge by Silero

+Public score - 0.79627